 Based on information gleaned from documentation, dates of copyright notices and the identity-strings in modules on disk images I have compiled the following timelime.
 This is still very much work in progress!

 One outlier is TOS version 1.0, which was found on an original Signetics disk with the ECA system.
-One clue to its origin can be found in the module for the Editor: the editor contains a command to return to the operating system.
+A clue to its origin can be found in the module for the Editor: the editor contains a command to return to the operating system.
 This command is either SDOS, UDOS, or SUSPEND (for SDOS, UDOS and TEKDOS respectively).
 For TOS this editor command is “SDOS”.
 The fact that TOS was found on an original Signetics-labeled disk most likely means that we are dealing with an internal test-version of SDOS.

 Not all release dates are known exactly.
 At first glance it looks like the major and minor versions numbers are synchronised between SDOS, UDOS and TEKDOS.